Last Updated on

 I sure hope you found my article on off-grid water filtration and purification helpful.

-It takes me a lot of work and research to compile this information so I hope you will share with people that could use this knowledge.
+It takes me a lot of work and research to compile this information; it would be my privilege if you share this article with your friends and family that could use this knowledge.

 If you have any questions or comments about these topics, please leave me in the comment box below!